 - Payment must be made upon arrival.
 Please allow for additional travel time to purchase your permit at some parks.

-- Accepted payment methods: Credit card in person (Visa, Mastercard, American Express), debit card, or cash/cheque.
+- Accepted payment methods: Credit card in person (Visa, Mastercard), debit card, or cash/cheque.
 We are unable to accept payment over the telephone.

 - We are unable to invoice.